mini-mind/VSMBD/README.md

     - `base.path` includes file paths of formatted datasets and labels.
     - `model` is the basename of the Model code file.
 - `pretrain`, `finetune` and `evaluate` correspond to two training stages and the testing stage.
-    - `pretrain.params.label_percentage` specifies the percentage of data to use.
+    - `pretrain.params.label_percentage` specifies the percentage of data to use during pre-training.
+    - `finetune.aim_index` specifies the index of films in OVSD/BBC for evaluation using leave-one-out method.
     - `finetune.load_path` specifies the path of the pre-trained model.
     - `finetune.train` is the basename of the Dataset code file.
     - `finetune.vid_list` indicates which subset of MovieNet to use.